 The Enduring Ice Project is a spotlight on the Arctic Ocean and the natural systems that keep the Earth cool.
 The project explores the connections between distant polar seas and the conditions that balance global climate.
-Its goal is to spark curiosity and engagement by providing learning experiences that tug at human emotions.
-The project’s underlying premise is that a natural system is more likely to be valued (and ultimately protected) if we can visualize it as relevant to our everyday lives.
+Our goal is to spark curiosity and engagement.

-From a vantage point in the northernmost Arctic, it’s possible to see the way ocean and atmosphere work together, and therefore bring those interactions into meaningful focus.
-The feature film Beneath the Polar Sun provides the entryway to these discoveries and insights.
-Drawing upon the day-to-day events taking place on a scientific expedition – where a team of explorers is beset by a jumble of sea ice – the documentary offers audiences unique exposure to hands-on field science and extreme wilderness travel.
+From a vantage point in the northernmost Arctic, it’s possible to see the way ocean and atmosphere work together, and bring those interactions into meaningful focus.
+The documentary Beneath the Polar Sun provides the entryway to these discoveries and insights.
+Drawing upon the day-to-day events taking place on the Enduring Ice scientific expedition – with a team of explorers beset in a jumble of sea ice – the film offers audiences unique exposure to hands-on field science and extreme wilderness travel.

 Beneath the Polar Sun is a fiscally sponsored documentary project of The Redford Center, a 501(c)(3) nonprofit arts organization.
 The Redford Center focuses upon environmental projects that it considers well poised for impact.
 Contributions in support of the project are payable to the Redford Center and are tax-deductible to the extent permitted by law.